Harness#

 element_name – a

-- get_allocator() Tuple[Allocator | None, AllocationParams] #
+- get_allocator() tuple[Allocator | None, AllocationParams]#

 Gets the

-that has been decided to use after an allocation query.MT safe.
+allocatorand itsparamsthat has been decided to use after an allocation query.MT safe.

 Added in version 1.6.

-- get_last_pushed_timestamp() int #
+- get_last_pushed_timestamp() int#

 Get the timestamp of the last

-srcpad, typically with gst_harness_push or gst_harness_push_from_src.MT safe.
+Bufferpushed on theHarnesssrcpad, typically with gst_harness_push or gst_harness_push_from_src.MT safe.

 Added in version 1.6.

-- get_testclock() TestClock | None #
+- get_testclock() TestClock | None#

 Get the

-.
+TestClock.
 Useful if specific operations on the testclock is needed.MT safe.

 Added in version 1.6.

-- play() None #
+- play() None#

 This will set the harnessed